Avgas Aircraft Engines, II

 Superior filed for protection under chapter 11 of the US bankruptcy code on 12/31/2008.
 Jan 2009: Lycoming has bought the engine division and Superior is only selling parts.
 Dec 2010: They are out of bankruptcy and back in business!

 They sell FAA approved parts that meet the latest FARs and standards using advanced materials claiming to make better parts for your aircraft engine.
 Theu have been shipping their Millenium cylinders for Lycoming and Continental since early 2011 with succes.

 XP-408 Advanced Competition

-This motor is capable of running on 91 UL Mogas (non alcohol type and low compression types) and 100LL or 91/98 Avgas and may be installed on aerobatics aircraft.
+This motor is capable of running on 91 UL Mogas (non alcohol type and low compression types) and 100LL or 91/98 Avgas and may be installed on aerobatics and C-182 type of aircraft.